expressjs/expressjs.com/4x/en/api/router-param.md

-Map logic to route parameters.
-For example, when `:user` is present in a route path you may map user loading logic to automatically provide `req.user` to the route, or perform validations on the parameter input.
+Maps logic to route parameters.
+For example, when `:user` is present in a route path you can map user-loading logic to automatically provide `req.user` to the route or perform validations on the parameter input.

 *Note*

   * Param callback functions are local to the router on which they are defined.
   They are not inherited by mounted apps or routers.
 Hence, param callbacks defined on `router` will be trigerred only by route parameters defined on `router` routes.

-  * A param callback will be called only once in a request-response cycle, even if the parameter is matched in multiple routes.
+  * A param callback is called only once in a request-response cycle, even if multiple routes match the parameter.

     ```js
     router.param('id', function (req, res, next, id) {